Kobe Bryant weighs in on the MJ vs. LeBron debate

 "See, that's the type of immature question people are asking," Bryant said laughing.
 "I know this is what regular fans talk about."

-When Katz pressed and asked if his non-answer meant he believed he was the greatest, Bryant added, "What I'm saying is regular people asky really simple questions."
+When Katz pressed and asked if his non-answer meant he believed he was the greatest, Bryant added, "What I'm saying is regular people ask really simple questions."

 Katz, a Chicago Bulls and Michael Jordan fan, took a moment to remind Bryant that James has as many losses in the NBA finals (6) as Jordan has wins.